Code-Institute-Submissions/althea/README.md

    - As a Site user, I should be able to Receive an email confirmation after registration.
    - As a Site user, I should be able to Receive an email confirmation after registration.
    - As a Site user, I should be able to update information on my profile anytime.
-   - As a Site user, I should be able to delete my profile.

 * As an Admin
   - As an Admin, I should be able to add a product.